woa-vayu/POCOX3Pro-Guides/InstallWindows-en/InstallWindowsManually.md

 ## Unlocking the Bootloader

 If not already done, please first unlock the bootloader.
 Come back once you're done.
-If you already did this, please skip this.
+If you already did this, please skip this section.

 ## Partitioning